 Riverview High School welcomed its founding members and installed officers of the newly formed 2010 Papillon Club during an installation tea at Casa de Mariposa on Siesta Key in May 2010.
 Casa de Mariposa has now become the host of the annual spring installation tea for incoming Papillon Club mentors and officers.
 We are pleased to anounce the formation of the 2012-2013 Booker High School Papillon Club !

-The new members are all rising juniors and seniors at Riverview High School nominated by teachers.
+The new members are all rising juniors and seniors at Riverview and Booker High School, nominated by teachers.
 The club will match select high school junior and senior girls with interested incoming freshman girls.
 The idea arose from the need of incoming freshman to have a feeling of belonging, a place to have questions answered and a "big sister" mentor.
 The purpose of this club is to mentor freshmen, to foster friendships and bonds amongst all grade levels, to create a safe environment for new students to ask questions and to have a positive direction , and do community outreach projects.

 The idea for the name of the club came from a past Riverview graduate, Katelyn Joy Derstine, who exemplified the club's ideals for mentorship and was killed in a motor vehicle accident while attending the University of Florida.
 Katelyn was an environmental horticulture major and had a fond appreciation for butterflies.